BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 So then the question becomes simply who's giving them the orders or who has control over the AI.

-Well, clearly, right now, Trump working with big tech, this is why I think he's partnered with OpenAI and Microsoft and Meta, et cetera, is because those companies will provide the AI agents that will replace the human workers that Trump is getting rid of as quickly as possible.
+Well, clearly right now, Trump working with big tech, this is why I think he's partnered with OpenAI and Microsoft and Meta, etc., is because those companies will provide the AI agents that will replace the human workers that Trump is getting rid of as quickly as possible.

-And as long as Trump is in power, where he can legitimately threaten those companies with things like you know, Department of Justice investigations for anti-fair trade practices, you know, Microsoft.
+And as long as Trump is in power, where he can legitimately threaten those companies with things like Department of Justice investigations for anti-fair trade practices, Microsoft, or they can be threatened with FCC violations if they're related to or if they own broadcast companies, et cetera.

 They can always be threatened or investigated by the IRS or whatever else.